pekkanikander/Signal-Android-Accessibility-Kiosk/docs/IMPLEMENTATION-PLAN.md

 - [ ] Polish the final code: remove all smells and all too complex arithmetics

 ### **Step 4.2: New Settings Implementation**
+- [ ] Polish the Settings UI — proper layout following the other settings, explanations, etc.
 - [ ] Proper error handling and user feedback
 - [ ] Consolidate and deprecate legacy settings/chat selection files to the minimal set